 And we all know that these little buggers can bite!
 Watch out for red spots with a halo, itching, hives, a rash characterized by small clusters of bumps and, swelling around the bite.
 Bites are often found around the legs or feet.
 It typically takes 3 to 4 months (the life cycle) to rid your home of fleas.

-How can we protect your home from an infestation?
+How can we help protect your home from an infestation?
 Here are some housekeeping tips to keep you flea-free:

 - Treat the pets you own; be wary of the ones you don’t.
 There are many options that you can use to protect your pets.
 Flea collars, pills or spot-on flea serums are popular options.
 Also, you should always run a flea comb through your pet’s coat before brining them inside.
 Stay away from wild or feral animals, as they may be carriers.